antoinevinial/react-boilerplate/README.md

 export default HomeView;
 ```

-## Component : Create an interactive FAQ
+## Create an interactive FAQ component

 For the moment, we created a simple component with props.
 But what if we want to add some interactions?
 We're going to create a new FAQ component with several panels where you can click on the question to see the answer.
 Let's start by creating an [FAQ](./src/components/FAQ) folder inside our [/components](./src/components) folder.
 Inside this folder, I'm going to create 3 different files :
 - FAQ.js to put my FAQ javascript logic